jcrist/msgspec/_sources/extending.rst.txt

     custom type -> native types -> encoded message -> native types -> custom type

-This means that :ref:`typed deserialization <typed-deserialization>` is required to roundtrip a message, since no custom type info is sent as part of the message.
+This means that :ref:`typed decoding <typed-decoding>` is required to roundtrip a message, since no custom type info is sent as part of the message.

 This method works best for types that are similar to a natively supported type (e.g. a `collections.deque` is similar to a `list`).
 This can be accomplished